mmehr1988/miniature-telegram/README.md

 2. Logic of Code

 - Start Quiz Button + Click Event
-  I. Added a click event for the Start Quiz button.
+  a.
+Added a click event for the Start Quiz button.
 This click event also housed the function to:

-   start the question loading process by calling on the setQuestion() function.
+  i.
+Start the question loading process by calling on the setQuestion() function.

-   Start the countdown by calling on countdown() which reduces the initial 75secs clock by 1 second.
+  ii.
+Start the countdown by calling on countdown() which reduces the initial 75secs clock by 1 second.

-   Load highscores from local storage by calling on `init()`.
+  iii.
+Load highscores from local storage by calling on `init()`.
 The purpose of this `init()` is to load the highscores since my “Go Back” button utilizes the javascript `location.reload()`.

 - The Timer / Clock functionality is a function called countdown().
 It’s simple in that if clock is greater than 0, reduce time by 1 second, else, stop the time and show the game over section.

 - Quiz Data Pull Based On Click Event
-  I. Quiz Data Summary – check what the `var qCount` is currently at and pull the data from the quizData array.
+  a.
+Quiz Data Summary – check what the `var qCount` is currently at and pull the data from the quizData array.

-  II.
+  b.
 Changing of Questions – created a click event under a for loop for the changing of the qcount and and processing the wrong or correct functionality.
 Given time limitations, I couldn’t improve on this for loop and the last wrong or correct does not display.
 Had to accept and move on for now, however, I will be returning to this once I have a little more time.

 - Highscores + Local Storage Section
-  I. Bootcamp todo activity was extremely helpful here.
+  a.
+Bootcamp todo activity was extremely helpful here.
 In summary, after user submits score the scores and the initials are pushed into an array called highscoresArray[].
-  II.
+  b.
 This section took the most amount of time since the highscoresArray[] would need to be sorted.
 I was able to overcome this issue by:

-   Pushing user submitted initials + score [time left] Into the highscoresArray[].
+  i.
+Pushing user submitted initials + score [time left] Into the highscoresArray[].

-   Sort the values based on the score.
+  ii.
+Sort the values based on the score.

-   Using the turnery operator when appending to the li list.
+  iii.
+Using the turnery operator when appending to the li list.

 ### Key Learning Points